 When you regularly come into contact with fumes from diesel or gasoline, your lungs may start to deteriorate over time.

 Diesel is used primarily as fuel for trains, buses, and farm vehicles.

 As diesel engines gain popularity because of their energy efficiency, people need to be more aware of their dangers.
 Follow these safety measures:

 - Don’t operate engines in enclosed areas.

-Swallowing gasoline or excessive exposure to fumes warrants a visit to the emergency room or a call to a poison control center.
-Make sure the patient sits up and drinks water, unless instructed not to do so.
-Ensure the patient is also in an area with fresh air.
+Swallowing gasoline or excessive exposure to fumes warrants a visit to the emergency room or a call to a local poison control center.
+Until help arrives, the person should sit up and drink water unless instructed not to do so.
+Ensure that they’re in an area with fresh air.

 - Don’t force vomiting.

-- Don’t give liquids to an unconscious victim.
+- Don’t give liquids to an unconscious person.

-- Don’t leave the victim and yourself exposed to gasoline fumes.
+- Don’t leave the person and yourself exposed to gasoline fumes.